An Overview Of Nebraska Domestic Violence Charges

-Second Degree Domestic violence charges that involve use a dangerous instrument such as a bat, or even a shoe or a phone are a Class IIIA felony and any subsequent violation is a Class IIA felony.
+Second-degree domestic violence charges that involve use of a dangerous instrument such as a bat, or even a shoe or a phone are a class IIIA felony and any subsequent violation is a Class IIA felony.

 First-degree domestic violence charges apply to any situation where a defendant intentionally and knowingly caused serious bodily injury to the victim.

-The penalties you could face for a domestic crime conviction are severe, even for a first offense with no aggravating factors.
+The penalties you could face for a domestic crime conviction are severe, even for the first offense with no aggravating factors.
 Repeat offenses increase the potential penalties significantly.

-One of the unusual penalties of being convicted of a domestic assault is that you would be banned from owing firearms for life under federal law found at 18 U.S.C.
+One of the unusual penalties of being convicted of a domestic assault is that you would be banned from owning firearms for life under federal law 18 U.S.C.
 922(g).